abderraoufbrada/AC_to_DC_Converter_using_MATLAB_Simulink/README.md.txt

 # AC to DC Converter using MATLAB/Simulink

+⭐ If you find this project useful, don’t forget to **star this repository**!

 ## Overview
 This project demonstrates the conversion of **Alternating Current (AC)** to **Direct Current (DC)** using a rectifier circuit implemented in **MATLAB/Simulink**.
 It highlights a fundamental concept in **Power Electronics** that is widely applied in power supplies, battery charging systems, and electronic devices.